We care about your privacy.

-You may also provide us with personal information of a third party (e.g your authorised representatives).
+You may also provide us with the personal information of a third party (e.g your authorized representatives).
 If so, we rely on you to inform those individuals that you are providing their personal information to us and to advise them about this Statement.

 How we collect your information.

 - We may collect your personal information in a range of ways, including but not limited to